harvesthill/reddit-wiki-archive/steroids/faq/list.md

 ### What about just a Prohormone or Designer Steroid cycle that I got at the store?

 Again.
 You can.
 Should you?
 Probably not.
-Prohormones &amp; Designer Steroids are going to suppress your natural Test pretty hard.
+Prohormones & Designer Steroids are going to suppress your natural Test pretty hard.
 You may find you don't feel the best or [symptoms of low testosterone](/steroids/trt/list.md#wiki_symptoms_of_low_testosterone).
-Prohormones &amp; Designer Steroids are no better (or even worse in some cases) than using a traditional oral steroid.
+Prohormones & Designer Steroids are no better (or even worse in some cases) than using a traditional oral steroid.
 The supplemental PCT crap they sell with these Prohormones / Designer Steroids is predominantly bogus stuff and if you choose to do a Prohormone / Designer Steroid cycle, you should at least look into getting a SERM (like [Nolvadex](/steroids/nolvadex.md)/[Clomid](/steroids/clomid.md) or the sorts) for a [real PCT](/steroids/thecycle/pct.md).
 You should consider reading through this Wiki and potentially consider doing a real cycle, complete with Testosterone, as you'll find better results, as well as feeling better overall too.

 ## Compound Handling and Mixing